edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnArm32.md

 The following software is assumed to already be installed and available on the host platform.
 Follow the referenced guides if you need to install or setup this software.
 Please note, the commands to check for the required software documented below are correct, but the actual results of the check may vary per OS distribution and version.

-- Go Lang, version 1.21 or later as of the Napa release
+- Go, version 1.23 as of the Odesa release
     - See [Go Download and install guide for help](https://go.dev/doc/install)
     - How to check for existence and version on your machine